- Why & How You Should Purchase Gold Bullion

 A gold bar can also be referred to as bullion or an ingot.
 These bars are produced from metallic gold by a bar producer that meets the conditions of manufacture.
 Large bars are made by pouring molten metal into molds known as ingots.
 Smaller bars, like the 1 ounce gold bar, can be minted or stamped from rolled sheets.
-The standard gold bar is the Good Delivery bar, which is 400 troy ounces.
+The standard gold bar is the Good Delivery bar, which is either 100 or 400 troy ounces.
 Central banks hold it as a reserve.
 The kilobar is 32.15 troy ounces.
 It is often used for investment and trading because it is more manageable.

 While gold rounds may closely resemble coins, they have no currency value.
 On the other hand, they are generally priced closer to the spot price than an actual coin in the same size.
 A gold round comes in sizes that range from 0.05 troy ounces to 1 troy ounce.
 In most instances, no additional metals are added to rounds.
 Often, these rounds are not as collectible as actual gold coins.